-Specifically with regard to our Chief Executive Officer, Willis Towers Watson found that compared to similarly-sized general industry companies, his base salary was below the market median, and that his target total cash compensation was below the market median.
+Specifically with regard to our Chief Executive Officer, Willis Towers Watson found that compared to the Compensation Peer Group, his base salary was below the market median, and that his target total cash compensation was below the market median.
 Long-term incentives for our Chief Executive Officer were above the market median.
 Overall, our Chief Executive Officer's target total direct compensation was slightly above the 50th percentile.

-As detailed in the pie charts above, Willis Towers Watson also evaluated the targeted pay mix of our Chief Executive Officer and other executives, and determined that our compensation was weighted more toward long-term incentives than is typical in the market.
+As detailed in the pie charts above, Willis Towers Watson evaluated the targeted pay mix of our Chief Executive Officer and other executives and determined that our compensation was weighted more toward long-term incentives than is typical of the Compensation Peer Group.